cmccarthy1/docs/docs/ml/toolkit/clustering/kdtree.md

 -   `pt` is the point to search
 -   `node` is a node in the k-d tree to start the search

-returns the row of the kd-tree that the data point belongs to
+returns the leaf row of the kd-tree that the data point belongs to

 ```q
 q)show d:2 10#20?10.